maxigiacc/MyLogin/README.md

-# Android_Projects
+# MyLogin
-A series of small projects implemented for the course of 'Mobile Applications Laboratory' at the Computer Science Department of UNIBO.
+A simple login and register app implemented for the course of 'Mobile Applications Laboratory' at the Computer Science Department of UNIBO.

+## Use of Firebase Authentication